-This work package involves carrying out focus groups with General Practitioners (GPs) to establish uptake and attitudes to ReSPECT in the communities served by the acute hospitals taking part in WP1 & 3.
+This work package involves carrying out focus groups with Primary Care Practitioners to establish uptake and attitudes to ReSPECT in the communities served by the acute hospitals taking part in WP1 & 3.
 We will collect data from sites and from regular meeting between sites, researchers and the ReSPECT National Working Group, responsible for developing the process to describe the context for implementation.
 We will synthesise the findings from all work packages to make recommendations for clinical practice future development of the ReSPECT process.

 When will data collection start?